xieweiAlex/English_Learning/special/2022/phrase-Jan.md

+Bitcoin turns 13 this year.
+It's no longer **on the fringes of** finance.
 That has helped drive many of the explosive valuations we see today, however, the prospect of higher interest rates is starting to **weigh on** the sentiment.
 Facebook's (FB) grand plan to bring cryptocurrency, or more specifically stablecoins, to the social network's billions of users has reportedly **gone up in smoke**.
 I gave up my job because I felt I was stuck **in a rut**.